 - 6.9.2 Should a building permit be required, the out building location and details are to be submitted as part of the application for approval by the DRP.
-Sheds located on corner lots should be offset by a minimum of 2m from the secondary frontage to avoid being visually intrusive. - 6.9.3 Detached garages, sheds or ancillary storage of boats, caravans or alike must not be visible from the public realm. - 6.9.4 For lots with frontages less than 18m, an outbuilding cannot exceed 3m in height and 15sqm in area. - 6.9.5 For lots with frontages of 18m and greater, an outbuilding cannot exceed 3.6m in height and 20sqm in area. - 6.9.6 Any outbuilding less than 10sq.m must be clad in an approved colour to compliment the dwelling.
+Sheds located on corner lots should be offset by a minimum of 2m from the secondary frontage to avoid being visually intrusive. - 6.9.3 Detached garages, sheds or ancillary storage of boats, caravans or alike must not be visible from the public realm. - 6.9.4 For lots with frontages less than 18m, one outbuilding can be erected and cannot exceed 3m in height and 15sqm in area. - 6.9.5 For lots with frontages of 18m and greater, one outbuilding can be erected and cannot exceed 3.6m in height and 20sqm in area.